deepansha16/airflow-pipeline/README.md

-#  Building Dat Pipelines with Airflow, AWS S3 and Redshift
+#  Building Data Pipelines with Airflow, AWS S3 and Redshift

 ## Overview